Research Projects

 Fostering Metaphilosophy of Science

-As a long-term goal, I am committed to promoting international efforts to put ‘Metaphilosophy of Science’—the research area that considers and advances open-ended, second-order reflections on the concepts, assumptions, and methods that underpin philosophy of science itself—on the agenda of philosophers of science.
+As a long-term goal, I am committed to promoting international efforts to put ‘Metaphilosophy of Science’—the research area that considers and advances open-ended, second-order reflections on the concepts, assumptions, aims, and methods that underpin philosophy of science itself—on the agenda of philosophers of science.
 While many philosophers of science have engaged in metaphilosophical reflections to some extent, a cohesive and integrated field of discourse, akin to what exists in other branches of philosophy like meta-ethics, metaepistemology, and metametaphysics, is hitherto lacking.
 This could provide a platform for addressing disagreements among contrasting stances in general philosophy of science and the philosophies of the special sciences, understanding the limitations of particular approaches for answering specific questions, and channeling productive discussions about the relationship between philosophy and science, as well as the role of philosophy of science in the disciplinary landscape of the 21st century.

 Are you interested in any of these topics?
 Drop me a line!